-Courses offered during the first and second semesters are required by students in other program areas including college transfer, operations management, agribusiness technology and computer information technologies.
-The success rates tend to be lower than in the upper level courses that only Accounting students are enrolled.
+Courses offered during the first and second semesters are required by students in other program areas including college transfer, operations management, agribusiness technology, computer information technologies and college and dual enrolled high school students.
+The success rates tend to be lower than in the upper-level courses that only Business Administration students are enrolled.

 Courses offered in the first and second semesters of the curriculum program are offered in a variety of formats including traditional, web-assisted, hybrid, and internet.
 As students move into the third and fourth semesters, most courses are only offered as online courses, while others are offered in traditional, hybrid and online formats.
 Students in seated and hybrid courses are taught early on how to be online learners to increase their potential to be successful upon reaching online only courses.
-Several courses in the Accounting and Finance program now offer online audio/video lectures to accommodate various learning styles of the distance education students.
+Several courses in the Business Administration program now offer online audio/video lectures to accommodate various learning styles of the distance education students.